Dear MLOVers,

 Most of our members are undocumented or work in the cash economy.
 As a result, they do not have access to unemployment benefits or the stimulus payments.
 Many also lack access to health insurance and affordable, high-quality healthcare.

-$140,000 in direct cash assistance provided to over 142 families since mid-March, but our work is not done.
+In response, we have provided over $140,000 in direct cash assistance provided to over 142 families since mid-March, but our work is not done.

 -Miguel Castro, Membership Coordinator